HolAster : holography and astronomy

 Wollo opal “optic”.
 The strong diffraction focalize the light above the stone.

-Incredible patterns of a precious Mezezo opal.
+Patterns of a precious Mezezo opal.
 Size : 40 mm.